 When managing more than one business, the most crucial thing is to stay organized.
 It’s important to know what’s going on for each business on its own, but having a shared calendar will help you see everything that is happening in one location.
 This will help you to avoid overbooking, and staff appropriately for each event.
 Google calendar does a great job with this, because they allow you to have multiple color-coded calendars that you can toggle on and off, depending which you need to see at a given time.

 2 .
-Use a Rental Software
+Use an Event Rental Software

 If you’re running two businesses then there is one thing you definitely need: MORE TIME!